wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/navigate.md

 Microsoft currently offers four plans:

 - **Focus plan**.
-Helps participants get more time to do deep dive work and reclaim their calendar for work that matters most
+Helps participants get more time to do deep dive work and reclaim their calendar for work that matters most.
 - **Collaboration plan**.
-Helps participants reduce the number of excessive meetings that the group schedules
+Helps participants reduce the number of excessive meetings that the group schedules.
 - **Wellbeing plan**.
-Helps participants unwind and protect their personal time by disconnecting in their off-hours
+Helps participants unwind and protect their personal time by disconnecting in their off-hours.
 - **Seller success plan**.
-Helps participants prioritize time, increase network quality and size, and connect with the right roles
+Helps participants prioritize time, increase network quality and size, and connect with the right roles.

 ![Available plans](../media/available-plans.png)